sciZer0/7/v/README.md

 Definitely, in the inflationary monetary economy, there is nothing new and valuable.

-This conclusion comes from the fact that the inflationary monetary model — endless emission of inflationary currencies/tokens —  **eventually always** results in devaluations of the currencies/tokens (values).
+This conclusion comes from the fact that the inflationary monetary model — involving endless emissions of inflationary currencies/tokens —  **eventually always** results in devaluations of the currencies/tokens (values).
 Never, in something different.

 The crypto industry instead is trying to build the permissionless globally-transferable token with decreasing total-supply — with the perspective for such a token to become the most valuable asset in the financial world.